What Causes Undercut in Welding & How Do You Prevent It?

 Does undercut weaken a weld?

 Undercut can weaken the joint’s structural integrity.
 In most cases, these low-thickness areas are the first to crack under loading.
-Undercut can also decrease a joint’s strength by trapping water and dirt.
-Captured water accelerates corrosion in this already weakened area.

 How do you correct undercut in welding?

-Since undercuts are often narrow and long, using stringer or weaving beads are popular methods to fill them up.
-Another option is to grind the flaw off with an angle grinder thoroughly.
-This technique is only viable if the joint is thick enough to withstand the decrease in strength.
+You can also grind the flaw off with an angle grinder.
+This technique only works if the joint is thick enough to withstand the decrease in strength, and it usually isn’t.

 Conclusion